Kirosoft/DeepThought/README.md

 # Features

-* Cloud first functional agent framework
+* Code free agent framework
+* Fully deployed locally or at scale in the cloud
-* Stateless agent implementation with templated roles
+* Recursive agent implementation with Domain Speciifc Language (DSL) built into the template
 * Flexible tool/skills model
 * Build interactive session roles (either agent to agent of agent to human)
 * Support for context based search (RAG)